 - WHICH limits you to particular options already determined.
 If you are still in an early stage of decision making, it is probably too early for a WHICH question.
 If you have been working seeking an answer for a long time and feel clear that a decision rests between a set number of options, then WHICH may be fruitful.

 - YES / NO questions are not generative.
 But if you are burnt out on generating ideas and are ready to trust the message that comes through the cards, this just might be the kind of question that you need.

 Cultivate Patience: Each Wisdom Wander is an invitation to step out of the demands of time, and the whole flow toward the Solstice extends an invitation to be free of knowing the answers but instead opening to the questions.
 The words of the poet Rilke cheer us in this work:

 Be patient toward all that is unsolved

 in your heart and try to love the questions themselves

 like locked rooms and like books that are written

 Acknowledgements: This process is most directly influenced by my work with Joanna Powell Colbert and her Gaian and Herbcrafter Tarots, and Mellissae Lucia and her Oracle of Initiation James Wells’ wisdom on question generation inspired the question asking prompts.
 All my work is influenced by Rachel Pollack and her Shining Tribe is a great deck to wander with.

-Registration for the 2021 e-retreat of Walking the Ways of the Summer Light is now open.
-We begin with an orientation call on Sunday, May 23rd that is open to all; all details are on the registration page.
+Registration for the 2022 retreat-in-everyday life of Walking the Ways of the Summer Light is now open.
+We begin with an orientation call on Sunday, May 22nd that is open to all; all details are on the registration page.